Marketing to Physicians: What You Need to Know

 Tough Competition and Unique Responsibilities

 Physicians’ unique role as gatekeeper between healthcare products and patients make them extremely popular marketing targets.
-Whether it’s in-person visits from sales reps, hosted dinners, or networking at conferences, those with the biggest budgets spare no expense.
+Whether through in-person visits from sales reps, hosted dinners, or networking at conferences, those with the biggest marketing budgets spare no expense.

 There’s no denying that the competition for doctors’ attention is intense.
 But most marketers follow similar approaches that make them blend in with the pack.
 If you’re willing to shake things up, you can connect with physicians in a way that intrigues them and builds genuine relationships.